The Scenic Explosion Craters & Crater Lakes of Western Uganda

-These crater lakes were formed rather recent in the light of ancient volcanic activity in Uganda – a mere 8 to 10,000 years ago – though you see them as serene, scenic lakes today – when they exploded they caused tremendous damage in their time covering an area larger than Mount Vesuvius did at Pompeii – in the case of the Ugandan Explosion Craters – they reduced Lake Edward to a toxic mess.
+The Explosion Crater Lakes and Explosion Craters in Uganda were formed rather recent in the light of ancient volcanic activity in Uganda – a mere 8 to 10,000 years ago.
+Today you see them as serene, scenic lakes.
+When they exploded, they caused tremendous damage in their time covering an area larger than Mount Vesuvius did at Pompeii.
+The Ugandan Explosion Craters reduced Lake Edward to a toxic mess.
 Fire and brimstone still erupted from these explosion craters as recently as 2000 BC while the Pyramids in Egypt were being built.

 Where do you find the Explosion Crater Lakes and Explosion Craters in Uganda

-- Bunyaraguru Craters near Queen Elizabeth Park:Located on the Kichwamba escarpment of the Western Rift near Queen Elizabeth Park Lake Nkugute is a beautiful crater lake that is visible from the Mbarara Kasese road, however there about 20 crater lakes found here and also many dry craters.
+Located on the Kichwamba escarpment of the Western Rift near Queen Elizabeth Park Lake Nkugute is a beautiful crater lake that is visible from the Mbarara Kasese road.
+However, there are about 20 crater lakes found here and many dry craters.

-- Ndali – Kasenda Craters near Fort Portal and Kibale Forest: Unlike inside of Queen Elizabeth Park – the crater lakes here can be explored on foot –there are many hikes that you can take here – the “Top of the World” gives one great views of the crater lakes here, the Rwenzori Mountains of the Moon, Tea Plantations, Kibale Rainforest Jungle, Lake George and the Kichwamba escarpment of the Western Rift Valley.
+Unlike inside of Queen Elizabeth Park – the crater lakes here can be explored on foot –there are many hikes that you can take here.
+The “Top of the World Hike” gives one great view of the crater lakes here, the Rwenzori Mountains of the Moon, Vanilla Plantations, Tea Plantations, Kibale Rainforest Jungle, Lake George and the Kichwamba escarpment of the Western Rift Valley.

-The Fort Portal Crater Field is the smallest among those in Western Uganda but there is a jewel among them and that is Lake Kyaninga and if you have a few dollars to spare there is the exclusive up-market Kyaninga Lodge – log cabin structures on a ridge overlooking the Lake Kyaninga Crater Lake and a breathtaking view of the Rwenzori Mountains of the Moon.
-Simply a delightful and peaceful place with plenty of hikes of the nearby area.
+The Fort Portal Crater Field is the smallest among those in Western Uganda but there is a jewel among them, and that is Lake Kyaninga and if you have a few dollars to spare there is the exclusive up-market Kyaninga Lodge is a log cabin structure on a ridge overlooking the Lake Kyaninga Crater Lake and a breathtaking view of the Rwenzori Mountains of the Moon.
+It is a delightful and peaceful place with plenty of hikes in the nearby area.